Explaining the Cruel Injustice of Morning Sickness

 Typical signs of dehydration include:

-“Most people can tailor their meals to when they have nausea,” says Dr. Yost.
+“Most people can tailor their meals to when they have nausea,” says Dr. Peskin.
 “If you’re only sick at certain times of day, then eat meals and get nutrients when you’re feeling less sick.”

 Even if you have marathon morning sickness, you can often find ways to eat small, frequent meals to avoid the stomach overload that may increase nausea.
 Several tummy tamers also offer relief.

-“And if your stomach feels more settled at night, but the heartburn ramps up, I’d suggest getting a wedge pillow to help you sleep more upright,” says Dr. Yost.
+“And if your stomach feels more settled at night, but the heartburn ramps up, I’d suggest getting a wedge pillow to help you sleep more upright,” says Dr. Peskin.
 “That way you’re using gravity to keep food from backing up into your esophagus.”